Chaser324/nodepresskit/README.md

 #### 3. Enter your info

+Everything you need to edit is inside of the `data` directory.

+* Edit the `company.yml` file with all of the information about your studio.
+* Put all studio relevant photos/screenshots and logos (.jpg/.png/.gif) into the `images` and `logos` directories respectively.
+Optionally, you can include a single .zip archive in each directory.
+* Put a `header.{png/jpg/gif}` image in the `images` directory to be displayed at the top of the page.
+* Put videos into the `trailers` directory and edit your `company.yml` file with mp4 tags referring to the individual filenames.

+All of your projects live in the `data/games` directory.
+Refer to the `sample_game` for an example.

+* It is recommended that you copy the `sample_game` directory and rename it to the title of your project - all lowercase and replacing whitespace with underscores.
+* Edit the `game.yml` file with information about the project.
+* Put all screenshots and logos (.jpg/.png/.gif) into the game's `images` and `logos` directories respectively.
+Optionally, you can include a single .zip archive in each directory.
+* Put a `header.{png/jpg/gif}` image in the `images` directory to be displayed at the top of the page.
+* Put videos into the `trailers` directory and edit your `game.yml` file with mp4 tags referring to the individual filenames.

 #### 4. Build and upload
+* To preview your site, run `grunt dev` at the command line and point your browser to http://localhost:8080 (press CTRL-C to stop previewing).
 * To do a final build, just run `grunt` from the command line.
 * Upload the contents of the `dist` directory to your server.